milandr/mdr1986x-JFlash/README.md

 ![screenshot](doc/pic/README_01.png)

-Also, in `GDB SEGGER J-Link Debugging → Startup`, you should select<br>
-`Load Symbols and Executable → Load Executable → Use file:`, and add the name of [raw binary file](http://gnuarmeclipse.github.io/plugins/features/#extra-build-steps).
+Also, in `GDB SEGGER J-Link Debugging → Startup`, you should select `Load Symbols and Executable → Load Executable → Use file:`, and add the name of [raw binary file](http://gnuarmeclipse.github.io/plugins/features/#extra-build-steps).